ZimCodes/Zeiver/README.md

 Activates the Recorder

-Enables the Recorder which saves the scraped links to a file.
+Enables the Recorder which saves the scraped links to a file. *Disabled by default.*
 *_Option cannot be used with `--record-only`_.

 ***--record-only***